Raze vs Phoenix matchup in Valorant

 Duelist vs Duelist Dynamics

 Both Raze and Phoenix fill the Duelist role in Valorant team compositions.
 This role mirror means teams won't face composition issues from having both agents — the question is purely which Duelist performs better in direct competition.
-Our data clearly indicates Raze is the stronger Duelist pick when these agents face each other.
+Our data clearly indicates Phoenix is the stronger Duelist pick when these agents face each other.

 In Duelist vs Duelist encounters, similar ability timing and usage patterns mean both agents often use their kits in comparable ways.
 The winner typically comes down to which player uses their abilities more efficiently and wins the mechanical duels that follow.
-Raze's statistical advantage suggests their specific Duelist kit translates slightly better to winning these mirror encounters.
+Phoenix's statistical advantage suggests their specific Duelist kit translates slightly better to winning these mirror encounters.

-Raze has favorable matchups against 18 agents and unfavorable matchups against 5 agents in Valorant.
-Raze's strongest matchup is against Phoenix with a 75.0% win rate.
-The most challenging matchup is Jett at 42.4% win rate.
+Raze has favorable matchups against 13 agents and unfavorable matchups against 9 agents in Valorant.
+Raze's strongest matchup is against Deadlock with a 62.5% win rate.
+The most challenging matchup is Waylay at 37.5% win rate.
 Use the table below to find specific matchup details and performance metrics.

-Raze matchup win rates and combat stats in Valorant (Patch 12.01)
+Raze matchup win rates and combat stats in Valorant (Patch 12.04)

 Opponent